Resetting two-step authentication

 5. Click Reset.

-After you have reset the user's two-step authentication, your user is prompted to set up a new two-step authentication method if two-step authentication is required by your organization.
+After you have reset the user's two-step authentication, your user is prompted to set up a secure sign-in method if it is required by your organization.